-Children have special educational needs if they have a learning difficulty or disability which calls for special educational provision to be made for them.
-A child of compulsory school age or a young person has a learning difficulty or disability if they:
+Children have Special Educational Needs if they have a learning difficulty or disability which calls for special educational provision to be made for them.
+A child of compulsory school age or a young person has a learning difficulty or disability if he or she:

-- a) have a significantly greater difficulty in learning than the majority of children of the same age or - b) have a disability that prevents or hinders them from making use of the educational facilities of a kind generally provided for children of the same age in mainstream schools.
+- a) has a significantly greater difficulty in learning than the majority of children of the same age or; - b) has a disability that prevents or hinders them from making use of the educational facilities of a kind generally provided for children of the same age in mainstream schools.

-A child under compulsory school age has special educational needs if they are:
+A child under compulsory school age has Special Educational Needs if he or she is:

-• likely to fall within the definition at (a) or (b) above when they reach compulsory school age or would do so if special educational provision was not made for them (SEND Code of Practice January 2015).
+• likely to fall within the definition at (a) or (b) above when they reach compulsory school age or would do so if special educational provision was not made for them.
+(SEND Code of Practice January 2015)

 We recognise that pupils learn at different rates and there are many factors affecting achievement including ability, emotional state, age and maturity.
-We believe that many pupils at some point in their school careers may experience difficulties which affect their learning, and we recognise that these may be long term or short term.
+We believe that many pupils at some point in their school careers may experience difficulties which affect their learning and we recognise that these may be long term or short term.

-We consider the following areas which may impact on progress and attainment to not necessarily constitute special educational needs:
+We consider the following areas which may impact on progress and attainment not to necessarily constitute Special Educational Needs:

 - Disability

 - Attendance and punctuality

-- English as an additional language (EAL)
+- English as an additional language

 - Pupil premium

 - Being a looked after child

-- Being a child of a member of the armed services
+- Being a child of a serviceman/woman

-- Health and welfare.
+- Health and welfare